 The Human Resources Committee shall have a minimum of three members.
 The majority of the Human Resources Committee members must be independent of the company.
 The Committee must possess the expertise and experience required for the performance of the duties and responsibilities of the Committee.
 The CEO or any other person in Anora's management may not be a member of the Committee.

 According to its Charter, the Human Resources Committee assists the Board by reviewing and preparing matters related to the remuneration principles of Anora, the performance and remuneration of Executive Management Team and personnel as well as executive management appointments and reviewing appropriate succession planning procedures for executive management, and by making proposals on such matters to the Board.

-The members of the Human Resources Committee are: Michael Holm Johansen (chair), Kirsten Ægidius, Sinikka Mustakari and Torsten Steenholt.
+The members of the Human Resources Committee are: Michael Holm Johansen (chair), Kirsten Ægidius and Florece Rollet.